tcpalmer/nina-scheduler/concepts.md

 The Planning Engine executes a series of steps to pick the best target to image at the moment and then schedule the applicable exposures for that target.
 It operates in phases:
 * Retrieve the list of active projects for the current NINA profile from the database.
 * Reject those that are already complete.
-* Reject those that are not currently visible.
+* Reject those that are not visible for at least the minimum imaging time.
-* Of those that remain, reject any target exposure plans for moon avoidance.
+* Of those that remain, reject any target exposure plans that fail moon avoidance.
 * If multiple targets remain, run the _Scoring Engine_ to produce a winner.
 * Generate a set of exposure instructions for the selected target.